 The Volunteer PLT Placement contributes to the provision of a successful, innovative, and responsive legal practice through assisting with PIAC’s telephone information service and with PIAC’s litigation and associated policy and law reform work.

-PLT placements are supervised by a Solicitor within our Strategic Litigation team and have an opportunity to work with lawyers across our organisation.
+PLT placements are supervised by a Solicitor within our Strategic Litigation team or our Truth and Accountability team and have an opportunity to work with lawyers across our organisation.

 A job description setting out the selection criteria and how to apply for these positions is available at:

-For further information about the recruitment of PLTs, please contact Solicitor, Erin Turner Manners, by email on firstname.lastname@example.org.
+For further information about the recruitment of PLTs, please contact Solicitor, Verity Smith, by email on email@example.com.